 Key question: Who still hasn't registered?

 With this final report type, you can view which contacts have not registered for a specific event or in a specified event year, using the retention filters.
-By choosing "event retention", you can generate a report of contacts who registered for one (set of) event(s) but haven't signed up for another.
+By choosing Event retention, you can generate a report of contacts who registered for one (set of) event(s) but haven't registered for another.
 Specifying sub-events is optional.
-When choosing "event year retention", you can generate a report of who registered in one (set of) year(s) but hasn't registered in another.
+When choosing Event year retention, you can generate a report of who registered in one (set of) year(s) but hasn't registered in another.
 Here's is a close look at the retention filters:

 If you apply registration and/or demographic filters on top of the retention filters, you can focus on a subset of contacts.
-Here are some specific examples:
+Here are some specific examples of contact retention reports you could create:

 - contacts who registered in events X and Y who haven't registered in event Z

-- contacts who registered in 2022 or 2023 who haven't registered in the current year
+- contacts who registered in 2022 and/or 2023 who haven't registered in the current year

 - Spanish-speaking contacts who registered in event X who haven't registered in event Y

-Use case: A retention report provides insight into how effective you are at keeping participants from one year to the next, or one event to the next.
-Furthermore, you can target contacts who specifically haven't registered in your current event with communications inviting them to register, without inadvertently targeting those who already have registered in the current event.
+Use case: A retention report provides insight into how effective you are at keeping participants from one year to the next, or one event to its next iteration.
+What's more, you can target contacts who specifically haven't registered in your current event with communications inviting them to sign up, without inadvertently targeting those who already have registered in the current event.

 Update frequencies

-Organization contacts and contact data are acquired from event participant lists.
+Organizational contact data is acquired from event participant lists.
 Over time, the data appearing on a participant list can change due to:

-- participant data edits on both current and past events
+- individual participant data edits on a current or past event

-- Manually update report: Immediately after the report is created, it will have a date and time stamp and remain as is.
+- Manually update report: Immediately after the report is created in your organization, it will have a date and time stamp.
+The data in the report will remain as is, like a snapshot in time.
 The report will only call for any updated data from its applicable events if you manually request it, at which point a new date and time stamp will apply.
-This works well if you want a one-time report, for a one-time email campaign or a snapshot in time.
-It also works well when the report only features data from past events, which is not expected to change.
+This choice works well if you want a report for a one-time email campaign, or for a progress or outcomes presentation to your event organizing committee.
+It will also suffice when the report only features data from past events, which is not typically expected to change over time.

-- Automatically update report: Select the frequency with which you want the report to update itself.
+- Automatically update report: Select the frequency with which you want the report to update itself (once daily, every 12 hours, etc).
 Immediately after the report is created, it will have a date and time stamp.
-Then, it will update with a new date and time stamp (and new data, if applicable).
+Then, per the frequency, it will update with the next date and time stamp (and new data, if applicable).
+This works well when the report features data from current events, when you are using the report as a master list for a recurring newsletter, and/or when your report is synched to Mailchimp, Make or Zapier via a webhook.

 If you have any questions or concerns on the different types of reports, please contact us at director@raceroster.com.